 What are your obligations under a Joint and Several Assured Shorthold Tenancy Agreement?

 This is an agreement where all the tenants are named and all sign along with the landlord.
 Joint and several means that you are all responsible for the rent and returning the property to the landlord in a satisfactory condition at the end of the tenancy.
-N.B.
-If 5 students rent a house and during the tenancy 1 pulls out, if a replacement cannot be found, the landlord has the right to charge the remaining 4 the additional rent for the missing person – because the tenancy is 'joint & several'.
-If at the end of the tenancy, 1 tenant has gone into rent arrears and therefore, no longer has a Security Deposit, and let us say that damage is found in the property, the costs will be deducted from the 4 remaining deposits along with any other outstanding rent.
-Sometimes the guarantor system doesn't work, therefore, be warned, you are all in the tenancy together.
-Most Assured Shorthold Tenancy Agreements are for a 12 month fixed term.
-Some landlords on Studentpad offer a 50 week contract, or an 11 month contract.
+For example, if 5 students rent a house and during the tenancy 1 pulls out, if a replacement cannot be found, the landlord has the right to claim the 5th person’s rent from the remaining 4 tenants.

 Can you use your security deposit to pay your final month's rent?

 No. In exceptional circumstances you might be able to, but you must get permission from your landlord in writing.